 '''

-server() = [server_opt()] < optional > server_opt() = {timeout, server_timeout()} |
+server() = [server_opt()] <optional> server_opt() = {timeout, server_timeout()} |

 {verbosity, verbosity()}

-'''

 Specifies the options for the manager server process.

 Default is silence.

+'''

-server_timeout() = integer() <optional> Asynchroneous request cleanup time.
+server\timeout() = integer() <optional> Asynchroneous request cleanup time.
 For every requests, some info is stored internally, in order to be able to deliver the reply (when it arrives) to the proper destination.
 If the reply arrives, this info will be deleted.
 But if there is no relpy (in time), the info has to be deleted after the best before time has been passed.
-This cleanup will be performed at regular intervals, defined by the server_timeout() time.
-The information will have a best before time, defined by the Expire time given when calling the request function (see ag [page 171], agn [page 173] and as [page 174]).
+This cleanup will be performed at regular intervals, defined by the server\timeout() time.
+The information will have a best before time, defined by the Expire time given when calling the request function (see ag [page 190], agn [page 191] and as [page 193]).
 Time in milli-seconds.
+Default is 30000.